SyMelin/MelinSylvie_12_17062022/README.md

 # Sportsee - Frontend Project

 Welcome to the SportSee project, a frontend project for the OpenClassrooms training program.
+It was cloned from [OpenClassrooms-Student-Center/P9-front-end-dashboard](https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard.git).
 This is a sports analytics dashboard designed for desktop use, with a minimum resolution of 1024x780 pixels.
 The project focuses on creating a React-based dashboard with various components for visualizing sports data.

 ## 1. Project Overview